-The DCJS Commissioner or designee will make the final decisions regarding approval and individual award amounts based on the quality of the submission, the recommendations of the reviewers, and specific criteria set forth in this solicitation.
+The DCJS Commissioner or designee will make the final decisions regarding approval and individual award amounts based on the quality of the submission, the recommendations of the reviewers, and the specific criteria set forth in this solicitation.

 VI.
-RFP QUESTIONS
+REQUEST FOR APPLICATION QUESTIONS

 Applicants must respond to the questions below within the DCJS Grants Management System (GMS), as instructed.
-GMS instructions are located as an Appendix to this solicitation.
-Please prepare prospective responses in a Microsoft Word Document using Arial, 11-point font and 1.5 line spacing and attach the Word document to GMS with the Application as well as answering the questions below directly in GMS.
+GMS instructions are included as an Appendix to this application.
+Please prepare prospective responses in a Microsoft Word Document using Arial, 11-point font and 1.5 line spacing.